awm/gdb-stubs/README.md

 ## Documentation

-For more detailed documentation see [TBD].
+For more details see the generated documentation.

 The documentation is generated when running a build for the development host, as detailed above in the instructions for building the unit tests.